mo-kasiri/CPU-3D-Renderer/12-TextureMapping/README.md

 Adding the idea of directional light (like sun) and flat shading.

 # How To Use
-Press 1, 2, 3, 4, 5 to change render mode (shading mode), and press c, d to toggle backface culling.
+Press 1, 2, 3, 4, 5, 6, 7, 9 to change render mode (shading mode), and press wasd to move the model and x, z  to toggle backface culling.

 ## Demo
 <img src="./demo.gif" />